Happy-Coders-Private-Limited/happycoders-multiple-addresses/readme.txt

 *   Feature: Admin management of user addresses.

 == Upgrade Notice ==

+= 1.0.11 =
+This update fixes a critical bug in the Block Checkout experience where the shipping address selector would not function correctly when switching between shipping and pickup methods.
+It is a recommended update for all users, especially those using the Block Checkout.

 = 1.0.10 =
 This update adds full internationalization support, allowing the plugin to be translated.
 It also includes a `.pot` file for easy translation and ensures that the Block Checkout experience is fully translatable.